MohdAfiq98/Absenteeism-Analysis/README.md

 Result shows that that are 125 workers classified as the healthiest worker in the company.

 #### 2. Compensation Rate for Each Non-Smoker Worker Per Year
-Let say the company have assigned a budget of $983,221 for the compensation per year.
+Let say the department have assigned a budget of $983,221 for the compensation per year.
 And the working hours per day is 8 hours with 5 days a week.
 Hence we can calculate that :

 8 hours x 5 days = 40hours/week
 1 year = 52weeks
 1 year = 52 weeks x 40 hours = 2080hours/year

 Now we want to find the total non-smoker worker that eligible for the compensation.